sqlxpert/z-container-api-kafka-aws-terraform/README.md

 - **CloudFormation for the Kafka Consumer**
-  I defined the Kafka consumer in CloudFormation, called from Terraform, because I had complete and thoroughly-tested CloudFormation templates for Lambda functions and their dependencies from my other projects.
+  I defined the Kafka consumer in CloudFormation, called from Terraform, because I had complete and thoroughly-tested CloudFormation templates for Lambda functions and their dependencies, from my other projects.
 I speak both Terraform and CloudFormation, and each approach to infrastructure-as-code has its advantages.
 Here, re-using CloudFormation code saved me time.
-It also happened to establish a clean separation between the Kafka producer and the consumer.
-The consumer only needs the MSK cluster ARN, the topic name, the subnet IDs for the cluster's private subnets, and the ID of a security group for the VPC Lambda function.
+It also happens to establish a clean, modular separation between the Kafka producer and the consumer.
+The consumer only needs to know the MSK cluster ARN, the topic, and private subnet IDs and a security group ID for the VPC Lambda function.

 - **PrivateLink**
   NAT Gateway is a very expensive AWS service, and from a network security